bytebodger/allow-react/README.md

    execution.
    'warn' will spawn warnings to be displayed in the console.
    'ignore' will turn off all warnings and cease the throwing of all Errors.
+   If localStorage is available, the failureBehavior value will be set there.
+   This allows the setting to be saved once in the lifecycle of the app.
  */
 ```